-The first day of preschool or daycare is an exciting time for young children.
+The first day of preschool or daycare with food allergies is an exciting time for young children.
 It’s usually also an exciting time for parents, too!
-Sometimes, introducing little ones with food allergies and related conditions into a new environment can be scary.
-Depending on the severity of the allergy, even a bit dangerous.
+Sometimes, introducing little ones with food allergies and related conditions into a new environment can be scary and, depending on the severity of the allergy, even a bit dangerous.

-If this situation is one you’ll be facing soon, it is important to educate and remind your child’s teachers and caregivers about food allergy precautions and safety BEFORE they begin their new adventure.
+If this situation is one you will face soon, then it’s crucial to educate your child’s teachers and caregivers about food allergy precautions and safety BEFORE the new adventure begins.
 Remember, an ounce of prevention is worth a pound of cure!

-- Have an in-person discussion about what to do in case of an emergency.
-This will be covered in your child’s 504 plan.
+Have an in-person discussion about what to do in case of an emergency.
+Register this discussion in your child’s 504 plan.
 It’s helpful when you provide information in writing, but a lot of adults learn well through verbal communication.
-This is your opportunity to really stress the most important points to your child’s teacher or caregivers.
+Verbal communication is your opportunity to stress the most critical points to your child’s teacher or caregivers.
 If they remember nothing else, they need to know what to do in an emergency.

 If your child will keep an epinephrine auto-injector at preschool or daycare, be sure to train the caregiver on when and how to use one.
 Train them on when to call 9-1-1, and make sure they have all of the important phone numbers for your family and your healthcare team.

 Make sure that your child fully understands what can trigger their allergy.